Within This Page

 Address material handling technologies and business practice, such as "just-in-time" storage, which have fundamentally changed operation of warehouses and distribution centers, and will continue to do so.

 Include roof design with built-in extra structural capacity to handle addition of future rooftop equipment.

-Be designed with fire protection capacity to accommodate storage of materials with a greater fire hazard, especially needed with high plastic product content or packaging, and plastic shrink-wrapped pallets.
+Design with fire protection capacity to accommodate storage of materials with a greater fire hazard; especially needed with high plastic product content or packaging, and plastic shrink-wrapped pallets.

 - Maximize utilization of space while providing adequate circulation paths for personnel and material handling equipment such as forklift trucks.

 - Use higher bays to take advantage of height allowances in the space.

 Optimize layout and configuration for the warehouse operation, including efficient circulation and material handling and storage processes.